byuflowlab/FLOWPanel.jl/docs/src/examples/sweptwing.md

-(see the complete example under [examples/sweptwing.jl](https://github.com/byuflowlab/FLOWPanel.jl/blob/master/examples/sweptwing.jl) to see how to postprocess the solution to calculate the slices of pressure distribution and spanwise loading that is ploted here below)
+(see the complete example under [examples/sweptwing.jl](https://github.com/byuflowlab/FLOWPanel.jl/blob/master/examples/sweptwing.jl) to see how to postprocess the solution to calculate the slices of pressure distribution and spanwise loading that is plotted here below)

 ```@raw html
 <center>